POST-PREGNANCY : HOW TO GET YOUR PRE-BABY BODY BACK ?

 Contents

-Never losing those pregnancy kilos is a source of anxiety for many pregnant women.
-In the fight against excess weight, impatience is your worst enemy and time is your best ally.
-Although a natural weight loss of 6 to 10 kilos is observed at the time of childbirth, it takes time to get back to your original figure.
-Don't focus on the scales.
-It takes around 8 weeks for the uterus to return to its original size.
-If you are breast-feeding, some of the stored fat will be used to produce breast milk.
-Weight loss takes place gradually, and very unevenly depending on the woman and her morphology.
-Regaining your previous weight takes time, often between 9 months and a year after the birth of your baby.
+Never losing the pregnancy weight is a source of anxiety for many pregnant women.
+In the battle against excess weight, impatience is your worst enemy and time your best ally.
+While a natural weight loss of 6 to 10 kilos is often observed at childbirth, regaining your pre-pregnancy figure takes time.
+Don’t focus on the scale.
+It typically takes about 8 weeks for the uterus to return to its original size.
+If you are breastfeeding, some of the stored fat will be used to produce breast milk.
+Weight loss happens gradually, and very unevenly depending on the woman and her body type.
+Getting back to your previous weight often takes between 9 months and a year after the baby is born.

 Exercise and a healthy diet